openhab/openhab-addons/bundles/org.openhab.binding.melcloud/README.md

 1. Add the binding
 2. Add a new thing of type melcloudaccount and configure with username and password
-3. Go to Inbox and start discovery of A.C. devices using MELCloud Binding
+3. Go to Inbox and start discovery devices using MELCloud Binding
-4. A.C. devices should appear in your inbox
+4. Supported devices (A.C.
+Device, Heatpump Device) should appear in your inbox

 Binding support also manual thing configuration by thing files.